bookofproofs/bookofproofs.github.io/_sources/history/19th-century/galois.md

 **Évariste Galois** was a French mathematician who produced a method of determining when a general equation could be solved by radicals and is famous for his development of early group theory.
 He died very young after fighting a duel.

 ### Mathematical Profile (Excerpt):
-* However there is no sign of any mathematical ability in any of Galois' family.
-* His mother served as Galois' sole teacher until he was 12 years old.
-* Galois' father was an important man in the community and in 1815 he was elected mayor of Bourg-la-Reine.
 * The starting point of the historical events which were to play a major role in Galois' life is surely the storming of the Bastille on 14 July 1789.
 * Galois was by this time at school.
 * Galois was not involved and during 1824-25 his school record is good and he received several prizes.